 Method Appeals For Medical Care - Contact Information CALL 1-855-766-1541 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
 TTY 711 Calls to this number are free.
-From October 1 to March 31, you can call us 7 days a week from 8 a.m. to 8 p.m.
-From April 1 to September 30, you can call us Monday through Friday from 8 a.m. to 8 p.m.
-A messaging system is used after hours, weekends and on federal holidays.
-WRITE Appeals & Grievances Medicare Operations 7700 Forsyth Boulevard Saint Louis, MO 63105
+Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+WRITE Appeals & Grievances Medicare Operations 7700 Forsyth Boulevard Saint Louis, MO 63105 WEBSITE www.wellcare.com/allwellIN